 How Long Does Wood Sealer Last

-To determine how long does wood sealer last I will break it down into two categories.
+To determine how long does the wood sealer lasts I will break it down into two categories.
 The first will be from a storage perspective, how long can wood sealer be stored, and the second will be from an application perspective, application – after you apply to wood.
-As we all tend to forget the wood sealer when we store it I would suggest using a marker and write on top of the can the date you placed in storage.
+As we all tend to forget the wood sealer when we store it I would suggest using a marker and write on top of the can the date you placed it in storage.

 If you would like to know more about how to apply wood staining take a look at my article – Wood Sign Staining Basics And Techniques – Useful Guide DIY” here.